alibaba-aero/vue-webengage/README.md

 ---

-Later then, use `this.$webengage.track(eventName)` in a proper time, to calculate event's data and trigger webengage tracker.
+Later then, use `this.$webengage.track(eventName)` in a proper time, to an calculate event's data and trigger the webengage tracker.

 ## $webengage
 These methods and properties will be available in `this.$webengage`.